JHC LIVE: Where Voices Shape Our Future 💬⚡

 Key points shared:

-• Unauthorised access carries serious consequences – breaches can harm patients and staff alike.
+Unauthorised access carries serious consequences – breaches can harm patients, staff and the entire campus.

 Remember: safeguarding data is not just policy — it’s part of our care.